-Best family tents for warm weather conditions
+Best family tent for warm weather conditions

 Winner: CORE 9 Person Instant Cabin Tent

-The Wenzel Klondike is another excellent option for family camping that comes with a screen room for playing or storing your equipment.
+The Wenzel Klondike is another excellent option for summer family camping that comes with a screen room for playing or storing your equipment.

 best tent for hot weather festivals

 If you’re planning a music festival and some warm weather camping, then we recommend taking the Quechua.

 It’s super quick to setup and although there isn’t much extra space inside, we reckon you’ll want to spend most of your time OUTSIDE the tent at a festival.
 Plus, there’s the awesome Fresh and Black feature which keeps the interior of the tent cool and dark, even in the summer’s sun.

 Not every hot weather tent is ideal for every need, so it’s important to take your needs into account.
 These are the best tents for hot weather depending on who you’re camping with: